mrfour4/Design-Pattern/README.md

 ### Creational Patterns

--   [Builder Pattern](./builder/readme.md) - Separates the construction of a complex object from its representation.
+-   [Builder Pattern](./creation/builder/README.md) - Separates the construction of a complex object from its representation.

+-   [Prototype Pattern](./creation/prototype/README.md) - Creates new objects by copying an existing object instead of instantiating from scratch.

+-   [Singleton Pattern](./creation/singleton/README.md) - Ensures that a class has only one instance and provides global access to it.

 ### Structural Patterns